-Join a panel of experts in media, politics and law as we address these questions and more.
-Hosted by the First Amendment Coalition as part of the California Press Foundation’s 140th Winter Meeting in San Francisco.
+Our panel of experts in media, politics and law addressed these questions and more at the November 30, 2017 California Press Foundation’s 140th Winter Meeting in San Francisco.

-Before joining CIR, Victoria was the first staff member on the West Coast for the Reporters Committee for Freedom of the Press, where she worked on matters involving the intersection of technology and media law, access to government data, privacy and government surveillance.
+Victoria joined CIR after serving as the first staff member on the West Coast for the Reporters Committee for Freedom of the Press, where she worked on matters involving the intersection of technology and media law, access to government data, privacy and government surveillance.
 She previously worked as legal counsel at the Wikimedia Foundation on trademark and First Amendment issues, including the foundation’s transfer to HTTPS.
-Baranetsky also served as the First Amendment Fellow at The New York Times, where she worked on various media law matters, including FOIA, prepublication review and libel litigations.

 Nate is a Senior Staff Attorney on the Electronic Frontier Foundation’s digital civil liberties team.
 In addition to his focus on free speech and privacy litigation, Nate works on EFF’s Who Has Your Back? report and Coders’ Rights Project.
 Nate has projects involving cryptography and the law, automotive privacy, government transparency, hardware hacking rights, anonymous speech, electronic privacy law reform, Freedom of Information Act litigation, and resisting the expansion of the surveillance state.
 A 2009-2010 EFF Open Government Legal Fellow, Nate spent two years in private practice before returning to EFF in 2012.